conduktor/conduktor-docs/docs/gateway/configuration/load-balancing.md

 ## Internal Load Balancing

-By default Conduktor Gateway proposes an inbuilt load balancer that balance client connections across running instances.
+By default Conduktor Gateway has an inbuilt load balancer that will balance client connections across running instances.

 This behaviour is configured with [load balancing configurations](./env-variables.md#load-balancing).